 Birding in the Garden

-Gardens, grasses, and native-plant habitats sustain a variety of hawks, woodpeckers, finches, and other birds.
-Join Natural Lands staffer Debbie Beer for a guided bird walk, looking and listening for our feathered friends along the way, and take part in this citizen-science effort to track migratory and breeding birds as Stoneleigh transforms from private estate to public garden.
+Gardens, grasses, and native-plant habitats sustain a variety of hawks, woodpeckers, warblers, and other birds.
+Join Natural Lands staffer Debbie Beer for a guided bird walk, looking and listening for our feathered friends along the way.
+Participate in our citizen-science efforts to track migratory and breeding birds at Stoneleigh.

 For nearly 80 years, Stoneleigh was the home of the Haas family, which donated the property to Natural Lands in 2016 so that it would remain preserved forever.